FITFUNS/oasis_editor_manual/docs/user-manual/graphics/lighting/runtime-lightmaps.md

 ## Baking an Environment Light {#baking-an-environment-light}

-PlayCanvas supports two types of environment lighting: Ambient Color and Skybox.
+OasisW supports two types of environment lighting: Ambient Color and Skybox.
 By default, these are both applied at runtime.

 A limitation of runtime environment light application is the lack of **Ambient Occlusion**.
 As an alternative, the environment light can be baked into the lightmap, including Ambient Occlusion.
 This can be configured in the Lightmapping section of the global settings.